mobinadanshvarweb/clock/README.md

 ---

-## Possible Enhancements

-1. **Localization**:
-   - Add support for multiple languages (e.g., Persian).
-   - Use `Intl.DateTimeFormat` for formatting dates and times in different locales.

-2. **Responsive Design**:
-   - Optimize the layout for mobile devices.

-3. **Add Alarms**:
-   - Allow users to set alarms with custom messages.

-4. **Theme Customization**:
-   - Enable users to select custom themes for the background and clock.

----

 ## License
 This project is licensed under the MIT License.
 Feel free to use, modify, and distribute as needed.